KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 #### 3. Control Flow

-3.1 Conditional statements: `(if, elif, else)` help the system for determining the flow based on some conditions to ensure the program behaves according to its conditions.
+3.1 **Conditional statements:** `(if, elif, else)` help the system for determining the flow based on some conditions to ensure the program behaves according to its conditions.

-3.2 Loops: Loops like `while` loop is used in many ways in this system, for user account creation until the username is valid,  used in validating inputs until the correct input is given and use in main menu until the user exit the program.
+3.2 **Loops:** Loops like `while` loop is used in many ways in this system, for user account creation until the username is valid,  used in validating inputs until the correct input is given and use in main menu until the user exit the program.
 While `for` loop  is used to iterate products and feedback for displaying informations and calculating average rating through feedbacks.

 #### 4. String Formatting

-4.1 F Strings: F string was used in this system to provide a concise and convenient way to directly embed variables into string.
+4.1 **F-Strings:** F-string was used in this system to provide a concise and convenient way to directly embed variables into string.

 #### 5. Error Handling
 5.1 `try` and `except` blocks are used to handle potential errors in the system, prevent the system for crashing  and guide the users using informative messages making the program more robust and user friendly.